Professor Mark Lemmon FRS

-Mark Lemmon is the David A. Sackler Professor of Pharmacology at the Yale University School of Medicine, and Co-Director of the Yale Cancer Biology Institute.
+Mark Lemmon is the Alfred Gilman Professor of Pharmacology at the Yale University School of Medicine, Deputy Director of Yale Cancer Center, and Co-Director of the Yale Cancer Biology Institute.
 His research combines biochemistry and structural biology with cell biology, focusing on understanding molecular mechanisms of transmembrane signaling by cell-surface growth factor receptors such as the epidermal growth factor (EGF) receptor.

 Mark has made important contributions to the discovery of both normal and pathological activation mechanisms of growth factor receptors and the signaling networks that they engage within cells.
 He is also committed to exploiting this understanding clinically.
 These receptors and their downstream effectors are activated aberrantly in numerous cancers, and are important targets of cancer drugs.
 Mark's recent work has focused on the need to understand the biochemistry of oncogenic activation to use such drugs effectively.